 Why don’t I see my city council/school district on my ballot?

 San Mateo County’s election landscape is changing.
 Most scheduled local elections will no longer occur in odd-numbered years beginning in 2017.
 Senate Bill No. 415 (SB 415), also known as the California Voter Participation Rights Act, mandates jurisdictions with odd-year elections to move to even-year elections by November 2022 if voter turnout falls below a threshold established by law.
 The new law aims to increase voter participation and lower costs in local elections since even-numbered year elections have higher voter turnout.
 More information can be found at Senate Bill 415: Elections Moving from Odd to Even Years.

 I have to work and therefore have no time to vote, what should I do?

 According to California Elections Code, employees are eligible for paid time off for the purpose of voting only if they do not have sufficient time outside of working hours to vote.
 Employees can be given as much time as they need in order to vote, but only a maximum of two hours is paid.
 Alternatively, all registered voters will receive a Vote By Mail ballot.
 Ballots can be dropped off through the mail, at any Vote Center, as well as at Ballot Drop Box locations.

 How do I vote if I can't get to a Vote Center?

 ALL registered voters will be mailed a Vote by Mail ballot beginning 29 days prior to Election Day.
 You can complete the ballot and return it by mail in the included postage-paid envelope.
 You can also drop off your completed ballot at ANY Vote Center or Ballot Drop Box Location.

-If you do not receive your Vote by Mail ballot by 20 days before the election, contact the Registration and Elections division by text or phone at 650.312.5222 to request another ballot.
+If you do not receive your Vote by Mail ballot by 20 days before the election, contact the Registration & Elections Division by text or phone at 650.312.5222 to request another ballot.
 You may also send an email to email@example.com.